anthonydb/practical-sql-2/Chapter_08/README.md

 [PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros is [available from No Starch Press](https://www.nostarch.com/practicalSQL).

-### Chapter 8: Extracting Information by Grouping and Summarizing
+### Chapter 7: Table Design that Works for You

-Explains how to use aggregate functions to find trends in U.S. library use based on annual surveys.
+Covers how to set up tables to improve the organization and integrity of your data as well as how to speed up queries using indexes.